-- ✓ Vertical shaft turbine pumps lose efficiency if they are not regularly adjusted.
-Refer to the pages 24-27 for instructions for short-coupled turbine pumps.
-Only qualified pump service personnel should adjust deepwell turbine pumps. - ✓ Rebuilding your older turbine pump to increase its efficiency can be a cost-effective alternative to purchasing a new pump.
-Rebuilding usually involves replacing shaft sleeves, packing, and bearings, and also re-machining or replacing the bowls.
+- ✓ Vertical shaft turbine pumps lose efficiency if they aren't regularly adjusted.
+See pages 25-27 for instructions on adjusting a short-coupled turbine pump.
+Deep well turbine pumps should only be adjusted by qualified pump service personnel. - ✓ Rebuilding your older turbine pump is often a costeffective alternative to purchasing a new pump and usually involves replacing shaft sleeves, packing, and bearings, and re-machining or replacing the bowls.